 - This recipe is already written to be a gluten free protein pancakes recipe, however, if you are serving them to someone with celiac intolerance it is wise to ensure your rolled oats specifically note ‘gluten free’ on the package!

-Let the batter rest – don’t skip this step!
-This may seem strange, but this time allows the apple cider vinegar to activate the baking soda and baking powder to help create the fluffy texture!
-It also allows the batter to thicken a bit, creating a sturdier batter when flipping.
-If you put your pancakes on immediately after blending the batter, they tend to be a bit flat and break apart when trying to flip them (but still taste good).
+Allow the batter to rest.
+This step is important, don’t skip it!
+The resting period allows the apple cider vinegar to activate the baking soda and baking powder to help create a nice, fluffy texture!
+Resting the batter also allows it thicken a bit, which is helpful when flipping your pancakes.
+If you skip this step your pancakes will turn out a bit flat and will be more likely to break apart when trying to flip them (but they’ll still taste good).

 Love This Recipe?
 You May Also Enjoy